10 Tips to help you get the most out of Castaway Cay

 Food, soft drinks, and unlimited soft-serve ice cream on Castaway Cay are included in the price of your cruise.
 There are three places to grab lunch, which is served buffet style: Cookies, Cookies Too, and Serenity Bay BBQ.

 The restaurants start serving lunch around 11:30 and close around 2 p.m. so when you see people start lining up for lunch, follow the herd.
-Fare includes burgers, dogs, chicken, ribs and some sort of fish.
-On our most recent visit, grilled salmon was on the buffet, although I’ve seen mahi mahi on previous visits.
-Sides include a variety of salads, chips, and deserts.
+Fare includes burgers, dogs, chicken, ribs, and some sort of fish, usually grilled salmon or mahi mahi.
+Sides include a variety of salads, fresh fruit, chips, and desserts.

 8. Serenity Bay has earned its name